JuliaAI/MLJ.jl/doc/adding_new_models.md

 because these types are generally declared in external packages.
 However, in MLJ the abstract supervised model type is parameterized by the fit-result type `R`, for efficient implementation of large ensembles of models of uniform type.
-If performance is not an issue, use `R=Any`.

 ## The Model API